bdepebhe/handmade-machine-learning/README.md

   - probably much less computionaly efficient

 ## Implemented so far:
-  - linear SVC :
+  - linear classifier :
-    - loss options : hinge, suared_hinge
+    - loss options : hinge, squared_hinge (for SVC) and logit (for Logistic regression)
     - penalty options : l1,l2
     - kernel : only linear

 ## Next steps:
-  - kernel trick with simple kernels : prolynomials
+  - kernel trick with simple kernels : polynomials, rbf
   - create a pedagogical tutorial notebook about linear SVC

 ## To be coded later :
   - more for svm :
-    - SV regressors
+    - Linear SV regressors
     - more hinge options
-    - more kernels : rbf
+    - more kernels

-  - regressors/classifiers with ridge/lasso/elasticnet
+  - regressors with ridge/lasso/elasticnet

   - decision trees
     - simple decision trees